Last updated on January 17, 2023

 Aside from these tips, you can create a solid deck by remembering the basics of deckbuilding:

-- Make sure that your mana curve is right.
+• Make sure that your mana curve is right.
 This is especially important in drafting since you won’t always have a reliable way to get out of trouble.
 You can even consider swapping some valuable cards to fix your curve as they won’t matter if you don’t have enough mana to play them.

-- Find clear win conditions.
+• Find clear win conditions.
 This is the most difficult challenge since you’ll be getting random cards.
-If you can find cards that win you the game, that’s great.
-If not, you need to know where your deck is strongest and don’t try to do everything at once.
+If you can find cards that win you the game, that's great.
+If not, you need to know where your deck is strongest, and don't try to do everything at once.
 If you’re picking for aggro, go full aggro.

-- Rarity doesn’t win the game.
+• Rarity doesn’t win the game.
 I know it’s tempting to pick that rare card and wreak havoc, but it’s not always the best choice.
 Sometimes letting go of one rare and picking a common that fits with your deck and synergy could win you the game.

-- Always have removal.
+• Always have removal.
 Since your opponents likely won’t have too many heavy-hitters, removing a single high-value creature can win you the game.
 Sometimes this might even involve having a board wipe.

 I won’t go into too much detail on how to play after building your deck, but I’ll give you a quick tip that’s particularly useful in limited: bluff.
-Your opponent may have the means to block your attacker, but if their defending creature is valuable and they think you have the means to take it out, bluffing can give you a couple free hits.
+Your opponent may have the means to block your attacker, but if their defending creature is valuable and they think you have the means to take it out, bluffing can give you a couple of free hits.

 Getting Started With Draft